-Red in hyacinths is often considered a symbol of recreation.
+Red hyacinths are often considered a symbol of recreation.
 The color signifies passionate love and romance.
 You can convey this romantic feeling as well.
-These red flowers can also be a perfect gift on general occasions.
-The message doesn’t need to be limited to romantic feelings.
+These red flowers can also be a perfect gift on general occasions; the message doesn’t need to be limited to romantic feelings.

 This is tricky!
-Somehow, people interpret yellow hyacinths as a symbol of jealousy or envy!
+Somehow, people interpret yellow hyacinths as a symbol of jealousy or envy.
 It is better to avoid this flower as a gifting option.
-You may risk being misread even by a close friend or family member.
+You may be misread even by a close friend or family member.
 These flowers are best used in gardens or interior decoration.

 - Each color variety of hyacinth also has its unique fragrance.
 These flowers were historically used to make perfumes as well.

 - The “bulbs” of hyacinths are toxic.
 They contain Oxalic acid, which may induce skin rashes.